theboomiest/umbragequartz/content/index.md

 The soldiers fell where they stood, regardless of which sigil blazoned their flags.
 The valley was consumed by a [[Eldritch Fog|strange fog]].
 The members of council Morgeau perished; decapitated, their skulls strewn across the valley.
 The skulls now smolder where they lay, the only motes of light in the valley’s brume.

-The legend of the cursed valley spread across the [[Lumeren Kingdom]], tempting anyone foolhardy or desperate enough for a taste of whatever power the lord unleashed. [[Ryalism|Ryalist]] fundamentalists converged on New Reikland to purify the blasphemy at its source.
+The legend of the cursed valley spread across the [[Lumeren Kingdom]], tempting anyone foolhardy or desperate enough for a taste of whatever power the duke unleashed. [[Ryalism|Ryalist]] fundamentalists converged on New Reikland to purify the blasphemy at its source.
 Cultists and madmen sought a firsthand glimpse into the eldritch.

 None whom have entered the miasma have yet returned.